Avaiga/taipy-getting-started-gui/step_04/ReadMe.md

 ## Different useful properties

 Taipy charts are based on Plotly charts.
 Like any other visual element, charts have a lot of parameters.
-Some of them can be indexed to change properties for specific chart traces.

 Here are a few of the essential properties.
 You can also look at the [documentation]() for more information.
  - x and y are used to define the axis of the chart.
 Note that even if data inside columns are dynamic, the name of columns to display in a chart are not.